June 1962 Alcatraz escape: In popular culture

-J. Campbell Bruce's 1963 book Escape from Alcatraz documents the 1962 escape, along with other escape attempts over the 29 years that Alcatraz Island served as a prison.
-The book was adapted into the film Escape from Alcatraz (1979), starring Clint Eastwood, Fred Ward, and Jack Thibeau as Frank Morris, John Anglin, and Clarence Anglin, respectively, while Larry Hankin played Charley Butts, a character based on West.
+J. Campbell Bruce's book Escape from Alcatraz (1963) documents the 1962 escape, along with other escape attempts over the twenty-nine years that Alcatraz Island served as a prison.
+The book was adapted into the film Escape from Alcatraz (1979), starring Clint Eastwood, Fred Ward and Jack Thibeau as Frank Morris, John Anglin and Clarence Anglin, respectively, while Larry Hankin played Charley Butts, a character based on West.

 A fictionalized version of the escape was depicted in the TV movie Alcatraz: The Whole Shocking Story (1980), based on Clarence Carnes' account, which depicts Morris and the Anglins, played by Ed Lauter, Louis Giambalvo and Antony Ponzini, respectively, being assisted by Bumpy Johnson and boarding a boat arranged in the bay.

 Terror on Alcatraz (1987) stars Aldo Ray as Morris, who was the sole survivor of the escape, returning years later to Alcatraz and scouring his old prison cell for a map to a safe deposit box key.

-The film Dear Eleanor (2016) depicts a recently escaped Frank Morris, played by Josh Lucas, meeting the main characters, during their cross-country trip to meet Eleanor Roosevelt; they help him evade the police before he flees the country.
-They later get a post card from Morris living in Ireland.
+The film Dear Eleanor (2016) depicts a recently escaped Frank Morris, played by Josh Lucas, meeting the main characters during their cross-country trip to meet Eleanor Roosevelt; they help him evade police before he flees the country.
+They later get a postcard from Morris living in Ireland.

 In season 2 of Loki, it is revealed that recurring character Casey, played by Eugene Cordero, is a temporal variant of Frank Morris.
-While time slipping, Loki (Tom Hiddleston) travels back in time to the 1962 escape.
+While time slips, Loki (Tom Hiddleston) travels back in time to the 1962 escape.
 John and Clarence Anglin are played by the episode's directors, Justin Benson and Aaron Moorhead.

-David Hasteda's 2022 graphic novel Frank Lee, After Alcatraz offers a fictionalized account of what may have happened to Morris in the years following the escape, as after he separates from the Anglin Brothers after all three men survive their escape, Morris is taken in by a couple willing to hide him.
+David Hasteda's graphic novel Frank Lee, After Alcatraz (2022) offers a fictionalized account of what may have happened to Morris in the years following the escape, after he separates from the Anglin brothers after all three men survive their escape.
+The graphic novel Out of Alcatraz (2025) follows Frank Morris and Clarence Anglin surviving the escape while John Anglin drowns.